randomir/plucky/README.rst

     :target: https://travis-ci.org/randomir/plucky

-``plucky.pluck`` enables you to safely extract several-levels deep values by using a concise selector comprised of dictionary-like keys and list-like indices.
-Slices over list items are also supported.
+``plucky.pluckable`` happily wraps dictionary- or list-like objects and allows for chained soft plucking with attribute and item getters (e.g. ``.attr``, ``["key"]``, ``[idx]``, ``[a:b]``, or a combination: ``["key1", "key2"]``, and ``[0, 3:7, ::-1]``; even: ``["length", 0:5]``).

-``plucky.pluckable`` will happily wrap dictionary- or list-like objects and allow for chained soft plucking with attribute and item getters (e.g. ``.attr``, ``["key"]``, ``[idx]``, ``[a:b]``, or a combination: ``["key1", "key2"]``, and ``[0, 3:7, ::-1]``; even: ``["length", 0:5]``).
+``plucky.pluck`` will allow you to pluck *just as with* ``pluckable`` (plucking syntax is the same), but accepting a string selector instead of a Python expression.

-``plucky.pluck2`` is a next generation of ``pluck``: it unwraps ``pluckable`` (Python) syntax from a supplied string selector.
+``plucky.plucks`` enables you to safely extract several-levels deep values by using a concise string selector comprised of dictionary-like keys and list-like indices.
+Stands for *pluck simplified*, since it supports only a subset of ``pluck`` syntax.
+It's simpler and a bit faster.

 ``plucky.merge`` facilitates recursive merging of two data structures, reducing leaf values with the provided binary operator.